narottamgla/oasisdex-protractor-typescript/README.md

 # "Oasisdex" with Chrome extension "MetaMask"
-This project is an example of how to User Chrome extension MetaMask with Protractor
+This project is an example of how to Use Chrome extension MetaMask with Protractor

 ## Project Description:
 * Project setup with Protractor version 5.1.2.